 - Relevance: This is the recommended and default choice.
 When selected, Jetpack will show results in the order of most relevant to the search term to least relevant.

-- Newest first: When selected, Jetpack will sort the results by date and show the newest records first.
+- Newest first: When selected, Jetpack will sort the results by date and show the latest records first.

 - Oldest first: When selected, Jetpack will sort the results by date and show the oldest records first.

-- Open when user submits the form: This is the recommended and default choice.
-When selected, the overlay shows up when the user submits the search form by either clicking Search or tapping the Enter or return key on their keyboard; in other words, when the user has finished entering their search term or query.
+- Open when user submits the form: This is the default choice.
+When selected, the overlay shows up when the user submits the search form by either clicking Search or tapping the Enter or Return key on their keyboard, that is when the user has finished entering their search term or query.

 - Open when user starts typing: When selected, the overlay shows up as soon as the user starts typing their search term or query, and the results get updated as the user continues to type.

-This setting allows you to exclude records that belong to one or more post types from the search results.
-This might be useful when you have private or restricted post types with records you don’t want users to find.
+You can exclude records that belong to one or more post types from the search results.
+This is useful when you have private or restricted post types with records you don’t want users to find.

 The additional settings include: